Sunday, January 30, 2011

 Aaron Sorkin's script for The Social Network is far and away the frontrunner.
 Toy Story 3 and True Grit are safe bets.
 127 Hours and Winter's Bone have to overcome the obstacle of being seen by few, but the writers' branch has never been afraid to go for smaller films anyways.* The Ghost Writer and The Town seem like the most likely spoilers.

-SCREENPLAY WRITTEN DIRECTLY FOR THE SCREEN Black Swan
+BEST WRITING, SCREENPLAY WRITTEN DIRECTLY FOR THE SCREEN Black Swan

 The Fighter